Shark cage diving: Shark baiting

 Shark baiting is a procedure where the water is baited by chumming with fish or other materials attractive to sharks.
 Tourists remain inside a shark-proof cage while tour guides bait the waters to attract sharks for the tourists to observe.
 There have been claims that this could lead to potentially aggressive behavior by the shark population.
 Some conservation groups, scuba divers, and underwater photographers consider the practice undesirable and potentially dangerous.

 In South Australia, abalone divers have been attacked by great white sharks, and divers believe that shark cage diving tourism has altered shark behavior, including making them more inclined to approach boats.
 The government of South Australia claims that there is "no scientific evidence" to suggest that the general public is at elevated risk of shark attack as a result of shark cage tourism.

-Opponents of the cage diving industry, such as shark attack survivor Craig Bovim, who was reportedly bitten by a ragged-tooth shark while snorkeling for lobster off Scarborough Beach.
+Opponents of the cage diving industry include shark attack survivor Craig Bovim, who was reportedly bitten by a ragged-tooth shark while snorkeling for lobster off Scarborough Beach.
 Since the attack occurred near where shark cage boats operate, Bovim alleged that the chumming used to lure sharks to the tourist cages altered the natural behaviour of the sharks.
 There is evidence that the baiting of sharks for tourism does alter the patterns of movement of great white sharks.